-Ariadne Wolf works cross-genre in Creative Nonfiction, Fantasy, and Experimental Fiction.
+Ariadne Wolf works cross-genre in Creative Nonfiction, Fantasy, and Experimental Fiction, Screenwriting, and just about everything else you can think of.
 Her creative nonfiction essay “Mermaids Singing” was initially published in Rascal, and Rascal has nominated the essay for the 2019 Pushcart Prize Anthology.
 Perspectives has nominated her short fiction story “Granny in the Forest” for the 2019 Best Small Fictions Anthology.
 Wolf’s publishing credits include DIN Southwest Literary Magazine, Ashoka University’s Plot Number Two, and others.
 She has many credits to her name as a journalist in the Corvallis Advocate and the Willamette Collegian.
-She is an MFA student at Mills College, and is hoping to pursue her Ph.D in future.
+Wolf has completed her MFA in Creative Writing and she is currently exploring non-coastal America.